MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/offline.md

 > [!IMPORTANT]
 > Web Storage is a synchronous process and is not available for use within worker threads such as Service Workers.
 Heavy usage may create performance issues for your application.

-There are 2 types of Web Storage: `localStorage` and `sessionStorage`.
+There are two types of Web Storage: `localStorage` and `sessionStorage`.
 Each type of Web Storage is maintained as a separate data store isolated to the domain that created it.

-*  `sessionStorage` persists only for the duration of the browsing session (for example, while the browser is open, which includes refresh and restores).
+*  `sessionStorage` persists only for the duration of the browsing session.
+For example, while the browser is open, which includes refresh and restores.
-*  `localStorage` persists until the data is removed by the code, the user, or the browser (for example, when there is limited storage available).
+*  `localStorage` persists until the data is removed by the code, the user, or the browser.
+For example, when there is limited storage available.

 The following code snippet shows how to use `localStorage`, which is similar to how `sessionStorage` is used.